See what Ten Ping asked for and got!!

 She finally let out a big sigh of relief when I was finished.

-Joy sent me a wonderful article and I hope you’ll read it.
+After looking at the picture, I googled it and found this wonderful article and I hope you’ll read it.
 I LOVED it… but I’m “sort of” a cobbler… I had NEVER seen this painting before… have any of you?
 If you click it, it will enlarge.

 It’s a painting by Norman Rockwell called, “Cobbler Studying Doll’s Shoe.”